 - Identity proof that includes Aadhar Card, Driving License, Passport, etc.

 - Residence proof like Ration Card, Aadhar Card, Voter ID card, etc.

 - Passport size photo with self-attestation.

-However, if a corporate wants to open a demat account, the following additional documents need to be compulsorily submitted along with the account opening form.
+However, if a corporation wants to open a Demat account, the following additional documents need to be compulsorily submitted along with the account opening form.